 - Often “on the go” as if “driven by a motor.”

-Combination Type is the most common type of ADHD where the patient displays a relatively equal amount of both Attentive and Hyperactive/Impulsive symptoms.
+This is the most common type of ADHD, where the patient displays a relatively equal amount of both Attentive and Hyperactive/Impulsive symptoms.

 There are certain groups of ADHD symptoms that are more common than others, including:

-- Hyperfocus – the ability to remain laser-focused on a task while shutting out everything going on around you
+These symptoms include being easily distracted, the inability to stay on task, hyperfocus (or the ability to remain laser-focused on a task while shutting out everything going on around you), and daydreaming.